RobertoHePe/Causal_GE/README.md

 Folder to allocate all files resulting from our analysis, excluding charts.

 ### Charts
-Contains every generated figure
+Contains every generated figure included in the paper

 ### pyfuncs
-Utility functions
+Python utility functions

+### Supplementary Materials
+Tables included as supplementary materials in the paper (May be redundtant with others files in Data and result_files)